shubhamchopra/shubhamchopra.github.io/posts/2016-02-20-hello-world.markdown

     before_install:
     - mkdir -p ~/.local/bin
     - export PATH=$HOME/.local/bin:/opt/ghc/$GHC_VERSION/bin:$PATH
-    - travis_retry curl -L https://www.stackage.org/stack/linux-x86_64 |
+    - travis_retry curl -sSL https://get.haskellstack.org/ | sh
-    tar xz --wildcards --strip-components=1 -C ~/.local/bin '*/stack'

-Note that we still would not have GHC available in the environment yet.
-So we install it here.

-    addons:
-      apt:
-        sources:
-        - hvr-ghc
-        packages:
-        - cabal-install-head
-        - ghc-7.10.3
+Stack would install the appropriate GHC version and the build dependencies in the local stack folder.

-The _install_ and _script_ tags show the usual commands we would run to build the website.
+The _install_ and _script_ tags show the usual commands we would run to build Hakyll.

     install:
+    - stack --no-terminal setup

+    # steps till script are cached. we prepare the environment here.
+    script:
+    - stack path
     - stack --no-terminal build

-    script:
-    - stack --no-terminal exec site build

 A lot of the magic happens in next section.
 A few things to note before we go further.
 Travis checkouts the branch in a way that puts it in a _detached head_ state.
 This means any changes to the branch cannot be committed.
 Also, we had _site in .gitignore.

 So what we do here, is to enter the _site folder, init a git repo, set the remote to our own repo and just commit back only the content of this directory to the _master_ branch of our repo.
 Since the website is anyways getting generated every time, and it is not the source we are tracking, we force push to master to avoid all the trouble around merge conflicts.

     after_script:
+    - stack --no-terminal exec site build
     - cd _site
     # Adding a CNAME file, so our custom domain works with github
     - echo "blog.${GH_USER}.com" > CNAME